johnnynunez/Xiaomi-Mi-Air/README.md

 Use these files and this howto at your own risk.
 I'm not responsible in any way for lost data, damage to software or hardware or anything else that might go wrong.
 This works for me but might not for you.

 # Credits
+- [yllwfsh](https://github.com/yllwfsh) for maintenance, fix issues and create a good friendly README
 - [stevezhengshiqi](https://github.com/stevezhengshiqi) He is a good developer.
 I'm learning a lot about how to patch problems.
 Thanks for PCIList.aml and more.

 - [RehabMan](https://github.com/RehabMan) Updated [OS-X-Clover-Laptop-Config](https://github.com/RehabMan/OS-X-Clover-Laptop-Config) and [Laptop-DSDT-Patch](https://github.com/RehabMan/Laptop-DSDT-Patch) and [OS-X-USB-Inject-All](https://github.com/RehabMan/OS-X-USB-Inject-All) for maintenance